strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples/services-and-controllers.md

 const { createCoreController } = require('@strapi/strapi').factories;

 module.exports = createCoreController('api::review.review', ({ strapi }) => ({
+  /**
+   * As the controller action is named
+   * exactly like the original `create` action provided by the core controller,
+   * it overwrites it.
+   */
   async create(ctx) {
     // Creates the new review using a service const newReview = await strapi.service('api::review.review').create(ctx);